lballore/streamlit-nginx/README.md

 ## Supported tags

-Here's the supp:orted tags with the corresponding `Dockerfile`:
+Here's the supported tags with the corresponding `Dockerfile`:

 - [`python3.6`](python3.6.dockerfile)
 - [`python3.7`](python3.7.dockerfile)
 - [`python3.8`](python3.8.dockerfile)
 - [`python3.9`](python3.9.dockerfile)
+- `latest` (Only available in Docker Hub, it is an alias for the most recent Python version, `3.9` at the moment)

 ## How to use